Petergatsby/GleepostAPI/testing.md

 `brew install hg`
 `brew install bzr`

 ###3.
+Use the dev version of APNS
+At this point the build might fail; if so you need to use the development version of APNS:
+`cd $GOHOME/src/github.com/draaglom/apns`
+`git checkout connection`
+`go build`

+###4.
 Get the external dependencies
 The API requires an instance of MySQL and Redis to run.
 You can install these with homebrew.

-###4.
+`brew install mysql`
+`brew install redis`

+###5.
 Initialize the database
 There is an up to date db structure available at `GleepostAPI/lib/db/example.sql`.

-###5.
+###6.
 Edit your configuration file
 There is a blank config file at `GleepostAPI/lib/conf.json`; copy that into the /GleepostAPI/ directory and set the appropriate variables for your installation of MySQL and Redis.

-###6.
+###7.
 Run the tests!
 `go test .`.
 If that fails, contact me because something is missing from this guide.